ASC_CPU_LOG

 Restrictions

-In the tiling offload scenario, if the custom operator project generated by the CANN package of an earlier version (which does not support the ASC_CPU_LOG API) is used, pay attention to the compatibility.
-In this case, calling this API cannot output logs.
-You can check whether the current project supports the log dump function by checking whether the DEVICE_OP_LOG_BY_DUMP field exists in the cmake/device_task.cmake file in the custom operator project.
-If the field does not exist, you need to generate the custom operator project again.
+In the tiling offload scenario, if the custom operator project is generated using the CANN package of an earlier version (which does not support the ASC_CPU_LOG API), pay special attention to compatibility issues.
+In this case, logs cannot be output when this API is called.
+You can check whether the current project supports the log dump function by checking whether the DEVICE_OP_LOG_BY_DUMP field exists in the cmake/device_task.cmake file of the custom operator project.
+If the field is not found, you need to regenerate the custom operator project.

 Example